Fact Sheet 6b:

 The federal Fair Credit Reporting Act (FCRA) covers reports about your overall financial health.
 Credit reports allow a lender to see whether you pay your bills on time, have filed for bankruptcy, or have an outstanding court judgment or collection action against you.

-However, despite its name, the Fair Credit Reporting Act covers a lot more than simply credit reports.
+However, despite its name, the FCRA covers a lot more than simply credit reports.
 Credit reports are just one of a broader category of consumer reports covered by the FCRA.
-To learn more about your credit reporting rights, see PRC Fact Sheet 6, How Private Is My Credit Report?, www.privacyrights.org/fs/fs6-crdt.htm.
+(To learn more about your credit reporting rights, see PRC Fact Sheet 6, Credit Reporting Basics: How Private Is My Credit Report?, www.privacyrights.org/fs/fs6-crdt.htm and the Federal Trade Commission publication, Your Access to Free Credit Reports www.ftc.gov/bcp/edu/pubs/consumer/credit/cre34.shtm.)

 Specialty reporting companies focus on certain industries.
 Their reports can may include information about you provided to employers, insurance companies, banks, and landlords.
 In recent years, many new companies have sprouted, compiling reports specifically targeted at employers, insurers, and landlords.
 The companies that compile reports for targeted users are “consumer reporting agencies” under the FCRA, just like the three national credit bureaus: Experian, TransUnion, and Equifax.

 Companies that compile reports on consumers for other than credit are known as “nationwide specialty consumer reporting agencies.”
 These agencies compile reports about much more than just your credit history.
-Here are a few examples of the types of reports that they compile:
+These reports can cover such things as your medical conditions, tenant history, check writing history, employment, and insurance claims.

 This fact sheet includes information about nationwide specialty consumer reporting agencies as well as other companies that offer consumers free access to their reports.